Huddersfield Town, Middlesbrough and Hull City men feature in Championship team of the week

-Championship team of the week dominated by Burnley and Millwall as Huddersfield Town, Sunderland, Middlesbrough, West Brom and Hull City men feature - gallery
+Championship team of the week dominated by Burnley and Millwall as Huddersfield, Sunderland, Middlesbrough, West Brom and Hull City men feature - gallery

 Zian Flemming scored a hat-trick for Millwall to lift them back into the Sky Bet Championship play-off places as they beat Preston North End 4-2 in the final round of games before the extended international break.